 - They can also use markers and paint to customize their fall paper placemats by adding inspirational fall quotes, the crafter’s signature, and/or dating the placemats by season and year, “Fall 2013.”
 These fall leaves placemats make great keepsakes!

 - Using clear contact paper, cut into 12 by 18 rectangles, seal the placemats.
 Place the paper over the top and bottom of the placemat so the sticky sides face each other.
 Stick together to create a clear protective cover and border around the placemat.

 - Set your table with the lovely new fall leaf placemats for a nice autumn look!

 I hope your kids enjoy this fall placemat craft!
 What are some of your favorite types of leaves to see in fall leaf crafts?
 How do you use leaves to decorate your home for the fall?
-I’d love to hear your ideas for other favorite fall crafts in the comment section below or on social media @familyfocusblog!
+I’d love to hear your ideas for other favorite fall crafts in the comment section below.
+Share your pics of this preschool placemat craft on social media @familyfocusblog!